Starting out with the Hybrid Management Tool

 This document serves as a migration guide for the Exchange Hybrid system when using the Hybrid Management Tool for MigrationWiz.
 From preparing the environment to performing the final cutover, all the necessary steps are covered below.

 For this migration type, you will need MigrationWiz-Hybrid Exchange Management licenses.
 These may be purchased through our store.

 A configured and working Hybrid configuration must be in place between your source Exchange environment and the Office 365 tenant for a successful migration.
 To ensure these prerequisites are met, we suggest working through the following checklist.
 Once each question can be answered with "Yes," proceed to the next step in the guide.

 - Creation of Office 365 tenant with domain (Namespace) configuration is completed.

-- Azure AD Connect is set up and configured to include all OU's where Mailbox accounts that will be migrated exist.
+- Azure AD Connect is set up and configured to include all Organizational Units where Mailbox accounts that will be migrated exist.

 - The Hybrid Configuration Wizard has been run successfully, meaning that all aspects of the connectors have been configured.
 This extends to the Mail Flow Connectors/Federation and MRS Endpoints.